 7 Usage of DTLS

-{Editor’s note: The use of DTLS to exchange SRTP keys is FFS.}

 7.1 DTLS considerations

 Depending on the protocol stack that DTLS occurs in there are different considerations for its implementation.
 Different procedures are applied based where it occurs in a stack.
 For example: If a DTLS association occurs within an SCTP association (SCTP/DTLS) [IETF RFC 6083] the implementation considerations are different to when an SCTP association occurs within a DTLS association (DTLS/SCTP) [IETF DTLS/SCTP].

 Therefore the exact DTLS procedures that should be applied to the media stream are determined by the indicated protocol in the H.245 MediaTransportType or DataProtocolCapability element.
 Any definition of DTLS protocol in these elements shall specify a profile document that describes the operation of DTLS within that protocol stack.
 For example clause B.2.2.7/[ITU-T H.245] indicates that sctp-dtls is specified by [IETF RFC 6083].
 These profile documents may also specify the use of the connection and setup elements and the operation of other protocols in the stack.

+A DTLS association is tied to a particular transport address/port.
+DTLS uses the record layer in order to send encrypted data between peers.
+However [IETF RFC 5764] on the use DTLS to establish SRTP keys mandates that the record layer is not used and the underlying (UDP) transport connection is used instead.
+Thus if both the DTLS record layer (e.g. for SCTP data) and the UDP connection (for audio/video streams) are used for data.
+They must be multiplexed on the same transport address/port.
 7.2 DTLS Parameter Description

 Information regarding the DTLS session is exchanged via the following parameters: